 Height 6-7 Weight 210 ETA: 2022

 When the Pirates traded Tony Watson away, they acquired this truly one of a kind shortstop prospect.
-He stands six feet seven inches tall, but playing shortstop long term is not out of the question.
-While he is already 21, the Pirates should be in no rush to allow this gem to blossom into the star he has potential to become.
+Oneil Cruz stands 6’7″ tall, but playing shortstop long term is not out of the question.
+While he is already 21, the Pirates should be in no rush to allow this gem to blossom into the star he has the potential to become.
 I am a sucker for prospects that break traditional molds for positions, and we have the poster boy of that right here.

 Oneil Cruz is a minor league career .274 hitter, but he has the ability to hit to all fields.
 A lot of taller hitters have trouble getting the bat head in and pulling the ball with authority, but shown through his > 40% pull rate, and the spray chart below, he does not have these struggles.
 While he does not have great discipline, he has cut his strikeouts down slightly as his pro career has gone on.
 I see him sitting between .260 and .275 year in and year out as he continues to develop his discipline and swing at more strikes.